PLITVICE LAKES NATIONAL PARK

 Things & Activities

 Kayaking Mreznica Canyon takes us through a gorge so narrow and deep that the sun enters it for only a few hours each day, around noon, creating spectacular light effects.

 The area of the Plitvice Lakes National Park provides a perfect landscape for cycling, filled with endless green fields.
 There are very few cars on these roads.
 Therefore it makes them peaceful and safe.

 The highlights of this Plitvice Lakes Croatia activity holiday includes canoeing/kayaking, rafting, walking and cycling in the area around Plitvice Lakes National Park.
 While experiencing breath-taking views.

 This national parks Croatia hiking holiday provides an unforgettable adventure.
 A combination of hiking through national parks, scenery and cultural immersion make it a unique experience.

-This active holiday called Zagreb City Adventure is all about exploring the capital of Croatia.
+This active holiday called Zagreb Active Adventure is all about exploring the capital of Croatia.
 Famous for its cultural beauties.
 Often ignored as tourists make a detour for the coast.
 Zagreb is an exciting city.